Manecas1221212/romance/chapter_24.md

 They spent Tuesday night preparing.
 Andrew printed the documents on a library computer.
 Anna typed the cover letter at a different library.
 They wore gloves.
 Used generic envelopes.

-"Why did she do it?"
+"Why did you break into her apartment in the first place?"
 Andrew asked as they worked.
+"I mean, what made you suspect Jane specifically?"

+Anna explained.
+The sabotage that had been happening for months.
+The phantom emails, corrupted files, fake calendar invites.
+IT saying it was someone with physical access.
+The timing—everything escalating after Mia's death.

+"And you thought it was Jessica at first."

+"Yes.
+Because the sabotage stopped after she died.
+But then it started again.
+That's when I knew I'd been wrong."

+Andrew was quiet for a moment.
+"Do you think Jane could have killed Jessica?
+To frame you?"

+Anna had thought about this.
+Searched the evidence for proof.

+"I couldn't find evidence of it.
+But most likely, yes.
+Jessica's death looked like suicide, but...
+Jane had motive.
+She was manipulating everything else.
+Why not that too?"

+"Jesus Christ."

+"I know."

+Andrew looked at the documents spread across the table.
+Evidence of his sister's murder.
+Evidence of a conspiracy that had destroyed their marriage.

+"Why did she do it?" he asked quietly.
 "What did you do to make her hate you this much?"

 "Nothing.
 I was her protégé.
 Her success story."